Barking owl

 The barking owl (Ninox connivens) or barking boobook, also known as the winking owl, is a nocturnal bird species native to mainland Australia and parts of New Guinea and the Moluccas.
-They are a medium-sized brown owl and have a characteristic voice with calls ranging from a barking dog noise to an intense human-like howl.
+They are medium-sized brown owls and have a characteristic voice with calls ranging from a barking dog noise to an intense human-like howl.

 Etymology

 The owl takes its name from its characteristic barking voice.
 For a short period before 2016, the Red List of Threatened Species referred to this species as the "barking boobook".
 However, this is not used as a common name in Australia or other English speaking areas in this species' range and has now been corrected to barking owl.
 The Yanyuwa name for the owl is mulurrku.

 Taxonomy

 The barking owl was first described by the English ornithologist John Latham in 1801 with the binomial name Falco connivens.
 Latham commented that the species "Inhabits New Holland, but no history annexed, further than that it has a wonderful faculty of contracting and dilating the iris: and that the native name is Goora-a-Gang."
 The specific epithet is the Latin connivens 'winking'.